002 WoeNyl Hired for Unknown Job

-I dreaded the coming feast which primarily existed to allow time for placing bets.
-While I clumsily clothed myself in a dress tailored for people of another race, a clawed hand grabbed my shoulder.
+I dreaded the coming feast which existed to allow time for betting.
+While I clothed myself in a dress tailored for people of another race, a clawed hand grabbed my shoulder.

-“Follow me, quickly!” my mistress, Gemma, who burst into my apartment without knocking, ordered through the vibrations in her fingertips.
+“Follow me, quickly!” my mistress, Gemma, ordered through the vibrations in her fingertips.

-“I’ve sold you to one of the honored guests at the feast tonight.
+“I’ve sold you to one of the honoured guests at the feast tonight.
 The fool paid ten times what you're worth, so I'd best deliver you promptly and hear that you're properly dressed.”

 “What my job?”